-The Remote Approval feature lets a user perform request approvals via email, as an alternative to launching the actual form within the WorkflowGen User Portal.
+The Remote Approval feature lets users perform request approvals via email, as an alternative to launching the actual form within the WorkflowGen User Portal.

 Remote Approval is an optional route for a regular form approval action in a WorkflowGen process.
 It is embedded inside the form approval action that asynchronously triggers a notification to the user using the WorkflowGen notification engine.